Boundary Dam CCS Project

 SaskPower’s Boundary Dam CCS Project (BD3), located near Estevan Saskatchewan, Canada is the world’s first fully integrated and full-chain carbon capture and storage (CCS) facility on a coal-fired power plant.
 The full chain cluster of facilities is within close proximity to the BD3 facility, providing for a full demonstration and operation of proven and safe CCS.
 This comprehensive commercial operating experience provides insight into technology and other requirements which are not available anywhere else.

-The integrated operation includes:
+The full-chain of integrated operation includes: